-The Syndicate and its managing agent have no employees.
+The syndicate and its managing agent have no employees.
 All UK staff are employed by Beazley Management Limited, with the majority of these costs incurred in sterling.

-The Syndicate did not directly incur staff costs during the year (2021:nil).
-The following amounts were recharged to the syndicate in respect of staff costs:
+The syndicate did not directly incur staff costs during the year (2022:nil).
+The following amounts were recharged to the syndicate in the prior year in respect of staff costs: